ExplicITConsulting/set-outlooksignatures.com/faq.md

 I draw the line where companies, rather than individuals, benefit one-sidedly.
 The tagline reminds companies that they benefit from open source software and that there is a way to ensure that Set-OutlookSignatures remains open source and is developed further by supporting it financially and at the same time gaining access to even more useful features.

 By the way: Companies often make wrong assumptions about free and open source software.
 Open source software absolutely can contain closed source code.
-The term "open source" does not automatically imply free usage or even free access to the code.
-The permission to use software for free does not imply free support.
+Also, the term "open source" does not automatically imply free usage or even free access to the code.
+And the permission to use software for free does not imply free support.

 ### 35.2.
 Not sure if Set-OutlookSignatures is the right solution for your company?
 The core of Set-OutlookSignatures is available free of charge as open-source software and can be used for as long and for as many mailboxes as your company wants.<br>All documentation is publicly available, and you can get free community support at GitHub or get first-class fee-based support, training, workshops and more from [ExplicIT Consulting](/support).

 For a small annual fee per mailbox, the [Benefactor Circle add-on](/benefactorcircle) offers additional enterprise-grade features.<br>All documentation is publicly available, and the free 14-day trial version allows companies to test all additional features at no cost.

-Your company is not sure whether the add-on will pay off?<br>The chapter '[`Financial benefits of using the Benefactor Circle add-on`](/benefactorcircle)' shows how you can do the calculation tailored to the needs of your company.<br>Should your company come to the conclusion that the add-on does not pay off, it can still use the free and open source version of Set-OutlookSignatures.
+Your company is not sure whether the add-on will pay off?<br>The chapter 'Financial benefits' shows how you can do the calculation tailored to the needs of your company.<br>Should your company come to the conclusion that the add-on does not pay off, it can still use the free and open source version of Set-OutlookSignatures.

 ## 36. Why is the out-of-office assistant not activated automatically?